-It therefore cannot be the case that pointing to any possible form of relief under a federal statute that could benefit third parties is enough to displace the FAA and an agreement for individual arbitration.
+Pointing to any possible form of relief that could benefit third parties is not enough to displace the FAA and invalidate an agreement for individual arbitration.
+It is hardly unusual for parties to contract around the availability in court of federal statutory remedies benefitting third parties-and for courts to enforce such limits in arbitration agreements.
 As discussed above (at 7-10), the FAA does not give way even to federal statutes explicitly authorizing class or collective actions.